-In connection with the International Polar Year and the World Environmental Day 2007, the Nordic Youth Film Festival - NUFF will focused on the theme “Climate Change”.
+In connection with the International Polar Year and the World Environmental Day 2007, the Nordic Youth Film Festival - NUFF focused on the theme “Climate Change”.

 A film competition among (previously) completed films